DaniSode/Multi-Modal-Question-Answering-System/README.txt

 Note: The jupyter files works good on windows, the ".py" files works on linux.

 (To preprocess and evaluate on windows the paths and preprocess paths might need a change from frontslash to backslash.)

+Results from pretrained 50 epochs model can be found in the "results" folder along with a notebook to plot the results and save as image.